 The 2018 Kinsman Eades Rhadamanthus (the same site that was formerly known as Reverie Vineyard at about 800 feet on Diamond Mountain) is 80% Cabernet Sauvignon, 17% Cabernet Franc and 3% Petit Verdot.
 Nigel harvested these grapes simultaneously and co-fermented them.
 The bouquet offers a diversity of aromatics including darker fruits (blackberry and ripe plum) and black licorice as the bouquet continues to evolve.
 One can also almost smell the decomposing volcanic soils of the site.
 Additional aromas include notes of truffle oil and dark chocolate.
 The texture is a hallmark characteristic of this wine with dusty, earthy and robust tannins – which show plenty of density but are rounded in their textural feel.
 Slightly chewy finish.
 This is a very impressive bottling.

-Nigel has full control over this site and spent significant time redeveloping parts of the vineyard in conjunction with vineyard employees who have been working this site since the 1990s during Norm Kiken’s ownership of the property.
+Nigel has full control over this site and spent significant time redeveloping parts of the vineyard in conjunction with vineyard employees who have been working this vineyard since the 1990s during Norm Kiken’s ownership of the property.
 The vines for Rhadamanthus are more than 30 years old and are extremely healthy.
 They are planted on St. George rootstock.
 In Greek mythology, Rhadamanthus refers to the king of Crete – the root word ‘adamas’ refers to invincible and untamed’.
 Each of their wines features a label designed by a specific artist.
 Rhadamanthus is an ink pen drawing of the vineyard site by United Kingdom based artist, Lee John Phillips.

 The 2018 Kinsman Eades Anjea (Sleeping Lady Vineyard in Yountville, farmed by the Bettinelli family) Cabernet Sauvignon is 100% varietal of clone 22.
 Nigel enjoys working with this clone because the berries are inherently tannic, and its aromas are decidedly floral.
 He describes this wine as very hands off with no acid or water additions needed.
 Interested in seeing if adding another clone would add complexity – one year he introduced Cabernet Sauvignon Clone 7.
 It was a case of ‘more is not better’ and he went back to focusing this wine entirely on the one clone.
 The bouquet offers a diversity of aromatics including violets, a dusty minerality nuance, dark chocolate, blackberry and spice notes including cardamom, cacao and expresso.
 It also shows a hint of dried tobacco leaf deeper into the aromas.
 The finish is mouthwatering – lingering with a brightness of fruit and dense but not course tannins, with rounded and finer grained edges that glide across the palate.
 Very long finish.
 Very satisfying.